syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## Adding SfDataGrid in Xamarin.iOS using designer page

-1. Add a new storyboard inside of project
+1. Add a new storyboard inside of project.

-2. Drag SfDataGrid control from toolbox and drop into storyboard
+2. Drag the SfDataGrid control from the toolbox and drop it into the storyboard.

-3. Preview for SfDataGrid will be shown
+3. Preview for SfDataGrid will be shown.

 4. Open the properties window of SfDataGrid and set the required properties.